nepochemu/ytm/README.md

 # ytm - youtube music

 A simple CLI YouTube client in Rust — search and play YouTube audio/videos or playlists directly in your terminal using [mpv](https://mpv.io/) with interactive selection powered by [fzf](https://github.com/junegunn/fzf).
 The project is ispired by excellent [Yutube-TUI](https://github.com/Siriusmart/youtube-tui) project.
-The intention here is to have pure head-less client targeted for music listning inside terminal.
+Motivation for YTM is to have simple head-less client without graphical ui.

 ---